 Universities across the UK welcome students with disabilities who would like to study at postgraduate level.
 There are many courses at a variety of universities available.
 Types of postgraduate degrees include a Master's Degree (such as an MA or MSc); a Doctorate (PhD); a Postgraduate Certificate of Education (PGCE); or other postgraduate diplomas.

-- Disability Rights UK provides a helpful factsheet (opens an external webpage) about postgraduate study.
+- Disability Rights UK provides a helpful factsheet (opens a new window) about postgraduate study.

 - Government-backed loans (currently up to £10,280) are available to anyone, including students with disabilities, who wish to study for a postgraduate degree.
 These loans can help you to cover the costs of tuition fees and living expenses.
-You can find out more details here (opens an external webpage).
+You can find out more details here (opens a new window)

 - Separate government-backed PhD loans will become available for new students starting a Doctorate from the 2018/2019 academic year.
 These loans will provide up to £25,000 to help students with their tuition fees, living expenses or any other study-related costs.
-You can find out more details here (opens an external webpage).
+You can find out more details here (opens a new window)

-- All postgraduate students with disabilities are eligible for Disabled Students' Allowance (opens an external webpage).
+- All postgraduate students with disabilities are eligible for Disabled Students' Allowance (opens a new window)

-- A limited number of Research Council grants (opens an external webpage) are also available.
+- A limited number of Research Council grants (opens a new window) are also available.

 - It's a good idea to check with individual universities to see if they offer any scholarships or grants.